 Pull-up leather also has a sanded surface below the finish.
 On some types the natural grain remains undamaged in which the grain structure can be fine or coarse with either a gloss or a matt finish.

-On one hand, this leather type is soft and feels natural while on the other they carry a lived in look that is highlighted by a patina that underlines an aged elegance.
+On one hand, this leather type is soft and feels natural while on the other they carry a lived-in look that is highlighted by a patina that underlines an aged elegance.

 What is really important to remember is that pull-up leather should not be confused with PU leather as is the case with many people.
 PU leather or bi-cast as it is commonly referred to is basically synthetic leather.
-It is polyurethane coated split leather, which is very different from oily pull-up leather.
+It is polyurethane-coated split leather, which is very different from oily pull-up leather.

 Antique Grain Leather

 Often referred to as two-tone or rub-off, antique grain leather holds a special surface effect to mimic the unique ‘worn’ or vintage look of traditional leather.
-This is achieved by applying a contrasting top-coat which is then applied evenly or partially to reveal a paler underlying colour.
+This is achieved by applying a contrasting top-coat which is then applied evenly or partially to reveal a paler underlying color.

-Simply put, top grain that has been sanded and buffed on the grain side or outer layer to achieve a slight nap that resembles a velvety surface is what we call Nubuck.
+Simply put, top-grain that has been sanded and buffed on the grain side or outer layer to achieve a slight nap that resembles a velvety surface is what we call Nubuck.

 Commonly used for jackets, shirts, shoes, bags and even furniture, suede is made from the underside of the animal skin which is softer and more workable as opposed to the outer layer.